 Assisted Reproductive Technology for Infertility Treatment

-When a woman or couple is having difficulty becoming pregnant, it may be necessary to see a fertility specialist or reproductive endocrinologist.
-Reproductive endocrinologists are gynecologists who specialize in the treatment of infertility.
-If you visit your provider for infertility, they may run a variety of tests or take ultrasound images of your reproductive system to try to determine the cause of your infertility.
+Your doctor may run a variety of tests or take ultrasound images of your reproductive system to try to determine the cause of your infertility.
 They will also do the same for your partner.
-Depending on the cause of your infertility, your provider may recommend fertility medications designed to induce ovulation, lifestyle changes, or other non-invasive treatment options.
-However, in some cases, these options may not help to induce pregnancy, and further interventions may be needed.
+Depending on the cause of your infertility, your doctor may recommend fertility drugs designed to induce ovulation, lifestyle changes, or other non-invasive treatment options.
+However, in some cases, these options may not help induce pregnancy, and further treatments may be needed.

 What is ART?

-The Centers for Disease Control and Prevention (CDC) considers ART to be any intervention used to treat infertility that involves the handling of both eggs and sperm, such as IVF or third-party assisted ART with a surrogate or gestational carrier and/or donor eggs and sperm.
+The Centers for Disease Control and Prevention (CDC) considers ART to be any intervention used to treat infertility that involves the handling of both eggs and sperm.
+This includes IVF or third-party assisted ART with a surrogate or gestational carrier and/or donor eggs and sperm.
 However, some outlets consider interventions that handle sperm only, such as intrauterine insemination, an example of ART.
 Below are some of the most commonly used types of ART.1,2,6

 In vitro fertilization (IVF)

 Figure 1.
 In vitro fertilization procedure